-Microsoft Outlook gives users the ability to create and manage contact details in a personal address book.
+Microsoft Outlook gives you the ability to create and manage contact details in a personal address book.
 Because Outlook encompasses email, contacts, scheduling and more, you can utilise these features across any task you are performing which is associated with one of your contacts.

-In the past I have found users who manually enter email addresses when they send an email, rely on the AutoComplete List feature (where Outlook automatically suggests names when you start typing in the To, CC or BCC fields), however, this is time consuming and not very practical in the broader scheme of things.
-If you don’t save them to your contacts, guess what happens when you get a new computer or new Office installation….
+In the past I have found users who manually enter email addresses when they send an email, rely on the AutoComplete List feature (where Outlook automatically suggests names when you start typing in the To, CC or BCC fields), however, this is time-consuming and not very practical in the broader scheme of things.
+If you don’t save them to your contacts, guess what happens when you get a new computer or new Office installation?
 They are gone!

-It is a good idea to remember that once you have taken the time to set up your Contacts within Outlook, they are there forever, or until you decide to delete them.
+It is a good idea to remember that once you take the time to set up your Contacts within Outlook, they are there forever, or until you decide to delete them.
 This will save you time and energy and reduce the need to go searching for a business card for that person you met last month so you can find their email address and send them a question.

 To create a new Contact, follow these steps: